 But what was most amazing about her was that she was deeply psychic.
 She did palmistry & fortune telling from cards – and she had premonitory dreams about people and events.
-I knew that there had been many “white witches” in our ancestry and I always felt she was very much part of that lineage.
-Her “speciality” was major transport accidents, especially airplanes coming down.
-It was always a traumatising experience for her because she always saw herself in the plane; screaming, getting hurt, seeing people dying; as if she was there herself.
-She could relay things that happened in the plane back to us very accurately; and sometimes it was only after years of government secrets and air investigations that things would come to light about the cause of some of these accidents that she had been accurately describing all along.
+Her “speciality” was major transport accidents, especially air-plane disasters.
+It was always a traumatising experience for her because she always lived them as if she was there: screaming, getting hurt, seeing people die etc. She could relay things that happened in the plane back to us very accurately; and sometimes it was only after years of government secrets and air investigations that things would come to light about the cause of some of these accidents that she had been accurately describing all along.
 So if she had one of those dreams and you were going to fly shortly afterwards, well, you didn’t.
 She wouldn’t have let you!
 And no one dared to anyway!
 My grandmother also accurately predicted the future “for fun” for those who would ask and she was often spot on about mine; to the point that I often refused to have her read for me as I believed we should not know too much in advance but rather discover our own path.

 A few years before my twin physically came into my life, my grandma started seeing another man in the cards when she would read for me.
-We would be sat around the small kitchen table at our red little summer cottage that her dad had built, and she would lay out the cards on the table and there were always two Kings in them, without a fail; both there, side by side.
-I had a long term boyfriend at the time, always represented by the King of spades, yet now the King of Hearts was there too.
-When she would relay things she saw about the King of hearts I always felt a familiar energy with me; one that I had felt since my childhood, but it soon became a joke between all of us, since I really couldn’t see who it could be.
+We would be sat around the small kitchen table at our red little summer cottage that her dad had built, and she would lay out the cards on the table and there were always two men in them, without a fail; both there, side by side.
+I had a long term boyfriend at the time, always represented by the King of spades, yet now the Jack of Clubs (and sometimes King of Hearts) was there too.
+When she would relay things she saw about the Jack of Clubs I always felt a familiar energy with me; one that I had felt since my childhood, but it soon became a joke between all of us, since I really couldn’t see who it could be.
 I was happy with my boyfriend and loved him very much.

-When I met my twin in 2002 the summer we spent together was a whirlwind and I never got to tell my grandma about him until he was out of my life again; leaving me in deep despair and seeking only to forget.
+When I met my beloved in 2002 the summer we spent together was a whirlwind and I never got to tell my grandma about him until he was out of my life again; leaving me only seeking to forget.
 When he returned to my life in 2005 after my awakening, I told my mother and made her swear she wouldn’t tell anyone; and she never did.
 I specifically asked her not to tell my grandmother since I was still with my boyfriend and my grandmother adored him.
-As far as I was concerned, my grandmother had no idea my twin existed, nor did she know anything about him.
+As far as I was concerned, my grandmother had no idea my beloved existed, nor did she know anything about him.
 Yet my Grandmother, bless her, was onto me: she knew he was back in my life.

 She told him that in that upward rise of his lifeline there was a sign of a great love/ great happiness.
 She said it is a love of such magnitude that it corresponds to winning the jackpot in the lottery (similar lines appear in the hand for this too) – only it’s better!
 He shook his head; saying he could not see it or believe it.
 She told him: “It is written in the lines of your hand so there you have it.
 You are blessed beyond your belief”.